compiler-explorer/compiler-explorer/docs/AddingALibrary.md

 ## Putting it all together

 Hopefully that's enough to get an idea.
-The ideal case should be a pull request to add a couple of lines to the `compiler-explorer-image` to install the library, and a pull request to add a few lines to the `LANG.amazon.properties` file in this repository.
+The ideal case should be a pull request to add a couple of lines to the `infra` repository to install the library, and a pull request to add a few lines to the `LANG.amazon.properties` file in this repository.
 Once that's done, remember to update [the wiki](https://github.com/mattgodbolt/compiler-explorer/wiki/Installed-libraries) with the new library, adding the library in alphabetical order, with newer versions on top.